-Apple Inc (AAPL.O) may be on the cusp to use its own chips in Mac computers while replacing Intel Core processors, as reported by Bloomberg this week.
-This is not the first time that this report has been projected but it is the first time that such sources have attached a project name (Kalamata) and a timeline i.e. as early as 2020.
+Apple Inc (AAPL.O) may be on the cusp of using its own chips in Mac computers while replacing Intel Core processors, as reported by Bloomberg this week.
+This is not the first time this report has been projected, but it is the first time such sources have attached a project name (Kalamata) and a timeline, i.e., as early as 2020.

-As soon as the report surfaced advisers started to blame Intel for failing to deliver enough performance with successive generations of its Core processor.
-Apple is not happy with Intel’s service and Intel’s inability to deliver 10 nm products in a timely fashion, a good portion of the reason must be that Apple’s tendency to prefer to control critical components.
+As soon as the report surfaced, advisers blamed Intel for failing to deliver enough performance with successive generations of its Core processor.
+Apple is not happy with Intel’s service and Intel’s inability to deliver 10 nm products in a timely fashion; a good portion of the reason must be Apple’s tendency to prefer to control critical components.

 Apple will become more fully integrated than any other consumer computer company by building the entire system, including its own processor, hardware, and software.
 The AMD Ryzen processors are only one real alternative to the Intel Core processors if Apple wants to stay with the x86 instruction set.
 This is also a great opportunity for Apple to further blend its two major operating systems, iOS and macOS by moving to Arm for the Mac product line.

 It is expected that Apple will first use its Arm-based processor in the MacBook Air laptop product lines.